What kind of companies do you invest in?

 Why should I work with NextGen over another venture firm?

-- Connections to potential hires
+- Making connections to potential hires as companies grow their teams.

 With such a large network, how do you ensure information stays private?